x157/x157.github.io/UE5/Engine/Resave-Assets.md

 If I didn't do this, I'd get lots of errors about files not being saved that needed to be saved.
 You probably don't want to do this if you use P4 or Plastic.

+## Limit which Packages are Re-saved

+There are a few ways you can limit which packages get re-saved:

+- `-PACKAGE=PackageName`
+  - Can list multiple packages with multiple arguments
+- `-PACKAGEFOLDER=/Package/`
+  - Only re-save packages in `/Package/` folder, e.g. for Lyra try `/Game/` or `/MyGFP/`
+  - Can list multiple folders with multiple arguments
+- `-MAP=Map1+Map2+Map3`
+  - Only re-save packages used by this `+` delimited list of Maps
+- `-FILE=Filename`
+  - Reads a newline-delimited list of Package Files from a text file

 # Thank you!